tpaau-17DB/glitch-effect/README.md

 ---

-After installation, make sure that `glitch` has been installed correctly:
+Then, make sure that `glitch` has been installed correctly:
 ```
 glitch --version
 ```